 Steps for How to Make a Large Wooden Sign with a Saying

 Step 1.
 Get your plywood.
-I had a leftover piece of 2 x 4 plywood from another project.
+I had a leftover 2 x 4 piece of plywood from another project.
 And it was perfect for my sign!
 But if you don’t have an extra piece laying around, just head down to the hardware store and pick one up!
 You will want a 1/2 thick piece, because mine was 1/4 inch thick, which I wouldn’t recommend since it was hard to nail the frame into the board.
 Cut down the size you need from the large board with a circular saw or jig saw.
-Or even easier – ask the hardware store to cut it for you!
+Or even easier – ask the home improvement store to cut it for you!

 Step 2.
-Paint the board.
+Paint your sign.
 If you make yours like me using a stencil, then you will want to paint the board the color you want your letters.
 If you are going to paint the letters onto the board, you’ll want to paint the board the background color.
 I chose Hale Navy by Benjamin Moore for my paint color of my letters.

 Step 3.
 Create Your Design.
 I took the dimensions of my board and then used PicMonkey to create my design.
 Since my board was 2 feet by 4 feet, my graphic was 1000 pixels by 2000 pixels.
 I used a pretty script font and wrote everything out exactly how I wanted it.
 I saved it as a jpg file.
 I shared my design as a free printable HERE!

 Step 4.
 Import the Design into the Silhouette Studio & Create a Cut File.
 I opened the Silhouette Studio software on my computer, then opened my jpg design in the software.
 I used this video to convert my design to a cut file.
 Watching that is much easier than my trying to explain anything. 😊